dobsondev/dobsondev-shortcodes/readme.md

 This shortcode will display the contents of your GitHub Repository's README file.
 The markdown will displayed as HTML output onto the page.
 This shortcode uses GitHub API calls to ensure that as you update you README file the output from this shortcode will also update.

 The style will match that of your default page style, but if you want to change the style just wrap the shortcode inside of a div and then edit as much as the style as you want.

+**Embed GitHub Repo File Contents**

+[embedGitHubContent owner="Owner_of_Repo" repo="Repo_Name" path="Path_to_File" markdown="Yes/No"]

+This shortcode will display the contents of a file from any GitHub repository.
+You must include the Owner of the repository, the repository name and the path to the file.
+Optionally, if the file is a markdown file you can put markdown="yes" and the plugin will output the markdown as HTML onto the page.
+If you give the shortcode a path to a folder rather than to a file it will output an array of the folders contents.

 **Embed Twitch Stream**